Team-JFuerst/Group-Project/README.md

-# JFuerst
+# JFuerst Scheduling

-JFuerst is an application created to manage the schedule flow for JFuerst Real Estate Photography.
+JFuerst Scheduling is an application created to manage the schedule flow for JFuerst Real Estate Photography.

 ## Getting Started